Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: The Binary Map

 \section{The Binary Map}

-To investigate the population of binaries along the MS of Bo\"otes\,I, we introduce a \textit{Binary Map}, a new diagnostic tool analogous to the chromosome map of GCs, designed to distinguish binaries with different mass ratios.
+To investigate the population of binaries along the MS of Bo\"otes\,I, we introduce the \textit{Binary Map}, a new diagnostic tool analogous to the chromosome map \footnote{The chromosome map \citep{milone2015,milone2017} is a powerful diagnostic tool for studying stellar populations in GCs.
+It is a pseudo–two-color diagram that is highly sensitive to the chemical differences between distinct stellar populations.} of GCs, designed to distinguish binaries with different mass ratios.

 This diagram is based on the well-known photometric properties of unresolved binary systems composed of two MS stars, which appear as single point-like sources with a total magnitude

 where $m_{1}$ is the magnitude of the primary (brightest) star, and $F_{1}$ and $F_{2}$ are the fluxes of the primary and secondary components, respectively.
 In a simple stellar population, the flux of MS stars depends on their mass, following a specific mass-luminosity relation.
 As a consequence, the total magnitude of a binary system composed of two MS stars can be uniquely determined by the mass of the primary component and the mass ratio, $q = M_{2} / M_{1}$, where $M_{1}$ and $M_{2}$ are the masses of the primary and secondary stars.